 - The third is refining its accuracy and adding what might have been missed based on feedback from your customers and others in the organization.

-Task Analysis takes a deeper dive into an event, which is in this case, is a potential customer’s behaviors on your website.
-You want to study and understand a visitor’s journey on your website and answers to questions like what do they expect to find and how will they move through your website to achieve their goals?
+Task Analysis takes a deeper dive into an event, which is in this case, is a potential customer’s behavior on your website.
+You want to study and understand a visitor’s journey on your website and answer questions like what do they expect to find and how will they move through your website to achieve their goals?
 To develop a Task Analysis, ask the following types of questions and play out realistic scenarios based on the answers.

 - Where are they in the decision-making cycle?